GUD’s 10th Anniversary Update, 2001-2011

 Recently we added Envisioning Sustainable Futures (ESF) as a new program committee (initially called Climate Prosperity Media/Arts), reflecting the media and arts talent in GUD’s network.
 ESF will encourage education, communications, and entertainment about the global future of Innovation and Prosperity, Sustainability, and Inclusiveness.

 Throughout the past decade, GUD has participated in and partnered with many international organizations.
-For example, GUD serves on the Steering Committees for the United Nations Sustainable Development Knowledge Partnership, the UN-Habitat World Urban Campaign, the UN-Habitat Best Practices and Local Leadership Program, and the Atlantic Council’s Urban World 2030 initiative, on the Advisory Council of the UN Habitat Cities and Climate Change Initiative, on the Board of Directors of the International Housing Coalition, on the Editorial Board of the Journal of Town and City Management, on the Board of Advisors for Green World City, and as a member of the Coalition for Sustainable Urbanization, ICOMOS (International Council on Monuments and Sites) International Scientific Committee on the Economics of Conservation, Partnership on Sustainable Low Carbon Transport (SLoCaT), Clinton Global Initiative, European Spatial Planning Observation Network (ESPON), Metropolis Initiative on Integrated Strategic Planning and Public-Private Partnerships, Development Gateway, and Citistates Group.
-Similarly, GUD served on the Board of Directors of the International Downtown Association, as a member of the Metropolis Commission on Urban Mobility and the Metropolis Commission on Financing Urban Infrastructure and Services, and on the International Board of Advisers for Harvard University’s Ash Center for Democratic Governance and Innovation.
+For example, GUD serves on the Steering Committees for the United Nations Sustainable Development Knowledge Partnership, the UN-Habitat World Urban Campaign, the UN-Habitat Best Practices and Local Leadership Program, and the Atlantic Council’s Urban World 2030 initiative, on the Advisory Council of the UN-Habitat Cities and Climate Change Initiative, on the Board of Directors of the International Housing Coalition, on the Board of Advisors for Green World City, and as a member of the World Bank Sustainable Cities Partnership, Coalition for Sustainable Urbanization, ICOMOS (International Council on Monuments and Sites) International Scientific Committee on the Economics of Conservation, Partnership on Sustainable Low Carbon Transport (SLoCaT), Clinton Global Initiative, European Spatial Planning Observation Network (ESPON), Metropolis Initiative on Integrated Strategic Planning and Public-Private Partnerships, Development Gateway, and Citistates Group.
+Similarly, GUD served on the Board of Directors of the International Downtown Association, as a member of the Metropolis Commission on Urban Mobility and the Metropolis Commission on Financing Urban Infrastructure and Services, on the Editorial Board of the Journal of Town and City Management, and on the International Board of Advisers for Harvard University’s Ash Center for Democratic Governance and Innovation.
 In addition, GUD has served as an adviser to the World Bank, OECD, USAID, European Union, UN, and World Future Council.